 Who are China’s key opinion leaders on social media?
 What are their views on the trade war with the US, and how much influence do they have on government policy?
-Analysis of their early discussion offers insights into Beijing’s approach to the trade conflict.
+Analysis of their early discussion offers insights into Beijing’s approach to the trade war.

 Ahead of the vital meeting of Chinese President Xi Jinping and US President Donald Trump at the G20 summit on June 28-29, China has stepped up media censorship and blocked a significant number of financial analyst blogs across social media platforms.
 This nervousness shows that public opinion is a force that the party-state cannot ignore entirely and has to negotiate with when it comes to forming foreign and economic policy.
 With tensions rising in the talks with Washington, Beijing is deeply cautious of domestic sentiment.